gskorokhod/polyquine/README.md

 - Handles common types like `Vec`, `Box`, `HashMap`, etc, even though they do not implement `ToTokens` in this way themselves
 - Handles nested types and recursion
+- Can be controlled with additional attributes:
+  - `custom_with` - Provide your own ToTokens implementation for a specific field

 # TODO

-- Handle structs
 - More testing
-- Allow the user to supply their own `ToTokens` implementation for a specific field / enum variant
+- Allow the user to supply their own `ToTokens` implementation for an entire enum variant (not just fields)
 - Make fields skippable

 # Production readiness